 Almshouses were established from the 10th century in Britain to provide a place of residence for poor, aged and distressed people.

-The almshouses are terraced with a central archway and within a secure outer perimeter stone wall with front and back access gates.
+The almshouses are a terraced row of houses with a central archway, all within a secure outer perimeter stone wall with front and back access gates.
 Each house consists of a ground floor – living room and kitchen – and a first floor of bedroom and bath/shower room.
 The houses have central heating.
 Each house has a stone built shed with power and water at the rear, and a garden at the front.

 The houses are maintained and decorated by the Charity Trustees.
 Residents provide their own furniture and furnishings.
 In addition to the weekly maintenance charge residents pay their own council tax, utility and broadband charges.
 The weekly maintenance contributions are very reasonable and below average equivalent fair rents.

 They are dwellings designed for a single person – usually of age 50 and above – for both men and women who demonstrate both a need for an almshouse and a connection to Aynho (e.g. family or have lived/worked in the village).
 Trustees will consider applicants who do not have the connection when they have a vacancy they cannot ordinarily fill.

 Residents must be able to live independently, although the trustees may offer some support, if required.
 Unfortunately, the almshouses are not suitable for a resident who requires a mobility scooter, or a wheelchair.

 The houses are maintained and managed by the Trustees of the John Baker Charity, who are residents of Aynho.
 Currently there are no vacancies; a list of interested applicants is maintained but the Trustees actively seek new expressions of interest.